Gujar Khan: Demographics

+Social groups

+Gujjar is a major and oldest ethnic group in the city.
+Other ethnic groups in the city include Rajput, Arain, Jat, Kashmiri.

+Languages

+According to the 2023 census, Punjabi is the dominant first language, spoken by 61.90% of the population, followed by Urdu at 20.32% and Pashto at 9.36% and 0.71% spoke other languages (mostly Sindhi and Saraiki).
+7.71% of the population also chose the "Others" option as they did not consider their mother tongue to be present among the options.

 Natural resources

 Large reserves of oil and gas were discovered in February 2002 at Tobra, about ten kilometres from Gujar Khan.
-The field is being developed by the Oil and Gas Development Company.
+The field is being developed by the Oil & Gas Development Company.
 The field could produce 1,600 barrels of crude oil daily.

-Missa Kaswal and Ahdi is also a major source of energy in Gujar khan.
-Missa Kaswal is supplying several cubic meters of gas on a daily basis and is also extracting large quantities of oil.
+Missa Kaswal and Ahdi is also a major source of energy in Gujar Khan.
+Missa Kaswal is supplying several cubic meters of gas on a daily basis and are also extracting large quantities of oil.

 Transport

 Road

 Gujar Khan is located on the N5 National highway from Islamabad-Lahore.
 Railway Road links from the east of the city to the nearby towns of Bewal and Islampura.
 There are also many other minor roads linking the villages and towns of the region to the city.

 Rail

 The Gujar Khan railway station is located in the center of the city and provides links to Rawalpindi, Jhelum, and Lahore.